elastic/integrations/packages/beaconing/docs/README.md

 # Network Beaconing Detection

-The Network Beaconing Detection package consists of a pivot transform required to stand up a framework to identify beaconing activity in your environment.
-The framework enables significant indicators of compromise (IoCs) for threat hunters and analysts to use as a starting point for an investigation in addition to helping them monitor network traffic for beaconing activities.
+The Network Beaconing Identification package consists of a framework to identify beaconing activity in your environment.
+The framework surfaces significant indicators of compromise (IoCs) for threat hunters and analysts to use as a starting point for an investigation in addition to helping them monitor network traffic for beaconing activities.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial, Platinum, or Enterprise subscription before proceeding.
 This package is licensed under Elastic License 2.0..

 ## Installation